2023 Solar Incentives Guide for Highland, UT - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
 The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.

 State & Local Solar Incentives

-Federal solar incentives are not your only option; tax credits, rebates and more are often offered at the state and local level.
-Incentives might be offered by your county or municipality, or by the state of Utah.
+Some solar incentives are often also provided at the state and local level.
+As with federal incentives, these can include rebates, tax credits and more.
+Incentives might be provided by your county or municipality, or by the state of Utah.
 Some incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Highland